dtrelogan/react-formstate/onUpdateExample.md

   }

   onUpdate(context) {
+    // if in the process of logging in, ignore user input if (this.state.loggingIn) { return; }

-    // after a failed login, clear 'Invalid username or password' message
+    // after a failed login, once the user enters something,
+    // clear 'Invalid username or password' message context.updateFormState({failedLogin: false});

-    // if you add an onUpdate callback,
-    // be sure to call context.updateFormState,
-    // as the framework delegates that responsibility to the callback

-    context.updateFormState({loggingIn: false, failedLogin: false});
   }

   render() {